 Report by Peter W Gibbs, Chairman

-Report on Proceedings of AGM and general meeting, held at 7.45pm November 22nd 2017, in Christ the King, Oakwood.
+Report on Proceedings of General meeting, held at 8pm on Feb 21st 2018, in Christ the King, Oakwood.
 With added explanatory notes.

 The Chairman opened the AGM meeting and welcomed 26 members.